-The details now submitted for approval are for a scheme of development comprising a mix of detached, semi-detached and terraced houses (15 types of residential units), with all of the proposed 81 houses being two storey in height.
+The details now submitted for approval are for a scheme of development comprising a mix of detached, semi-detached and terraced houses (28 different house types), with all of the proposed 240 residential units being two storey in height.

-The houses and associated areas of ground, in their proposed groupings, orientations, and layout would mainly be consistent with the principles of 'Home Zones' as set out in the Council's Design Standards for New Housing Areas, as would be the proposed layout of roads, pathways, parking courts and parking spaces.
-The only significant exception relates to the proposed open plan form of the front gardens of the houses.
+The residential units and associated areas of ground, in their proposed groupings, orientations, and layout would mainly be consistent with the principles of 'Home Zones' as set out in the Council's Design Standards for New Housing Areas, as would be the proposed layout of roads, pathways, parking courts and parking spaces.
+The only significant exception relates to the proposed open plan form of the front gardens of the residential units.
 In respect of this, open plan front gardens are an integral design feature of the existing housing developments at Hallhill/Lochend as developed to date.
-The front gardens of the existing houses of Moray Avenue and Steadings Gardens, which are to the east of the application site, are open plan.
-The front gardens of the 139 houses currently being built by Taylor Wimpey on the land immediately to the northeast of the application site are also open plan.
-Thus to require the front gardens of the proposed 81 houses to be enclosed by a boundary treatment would be at odds with this existing characteristic of the Hallhill/Lochend housing development area.
+Thus to require the front gardens of the proposed 240 residential units to be enclosed by a boundary treatment would be at odds with this existing characteristic of the Hallhill/Lochend housing development area.

 The layout proposed is generally informal and has designed into it some intrinsic interest.
 It embodies an appropriate mix of detached, semi-detached and terraced houses.
-The proposed houses, due to their positioning on the application site and by virtue of their height, size and scale would integrate with the two storey houses they would be in proximity to and thus would be appropriate to their location.
-The proposed houses would be of a similar form and design to the already approved houses that have been built within the Hallhill/Lochend area, and they would not therefore appear as a disjointed and inharmonious grouping of buildings.
-The proposed houses would not cause any incongruous change to the architectural harmony, integrity and character of the Hallhill/Lochend area.
+The proposed residential units, due to their positioning on the application site and by virtue of their height, size and scale would integrate with the two storey houses they would be in proximity to and thus would be appropriate to their location.
+The proposed residential units would be of a similar form and design to the already approved houses that have been built within the Hallhill/Lochend area, and they would not therefore appear as a disjointed and inharmonious grouping of buildings.
+The proposed residential units would not cause any incongruous change to the architectural harmony, integrity and character of the Hallhill/Lochend area.
 In this regard, the predominant external wall finish should be render, as is predominantly the case with existing houses at Hallhill/ Lochend.
-This planning control can be secured by a condition imposed on the approval of matters specified in conditions for the proposed housing development.
+This planning control can be secured by a condition imposed on the approval of matters specified in conditions for the proposed residential development.

-The proposed housing development would provide an attractive residential environment.
-The houses are shown to be laid out in such a way that adheres to the normally accepted privacy and amenity criteria on overlooking and overshadowing, whilst affording the future occupants of the houses an appropriate level of privacy and residential amenity.
+The proposed residential development would provide an attractive residential environment.
+The residential units are shown to be laid out in such a way that adheres to the normally accepted privacy and amenity criteria on overlooking and overshadowing, whilst affording the future occupants of the residential units an appropriate level of privacy and residential amenity.